Power Your Software Testing with AI and Cloud

 A complete tutorial that explores test reports, their types and sections, and how to create an effective test report.

-In the software testing process, test reporting is a critical phase.
-If the team implements this phase diligently within the timelines, the test analysis report and feedback will be handy in the entire Software Development Life Cycle (SDLC).
+Test reports are a critical deliverable.
+If the team prepares them diligently within the timelines, the resulting test summary report and feedback will remain valuable throughout the Software Development Life Cycle (SDLC).

 What are Test Reports?